mpv-player/mpv/DOCS/man/osc.rst

 ``seektooltip``
     | Default: yes
     | Display a tooltip over the seekbar indicating time at mouse position.

+``layout``
+    | Default: box
+    | The layout for the OSC.
+Currently available are: box, slimbox,
+      bottombar and topbar.

 ``seekbarstyle``
     | Default: slider